prisms-center/CASMcode_monte/python/doc/index.rst

 About CASM
 ==========

-The libcasm-clexulator package is part of the CASM_ open source software package, which is designed to perform first-principles statistical mechanical studies of multi-component crystalline solids.
+The libcasm-monte package is part of the CASM_ open source software package, which is designed to perform first-principles statistical mechanical studies of multi-component crystalline solids.

 CASM is developed by the Van der Ven group, originally at the University of Michigan and currently at the University of California Santa Barbara.